Program Director

 Leslie A. Horton, MD, PhD

-Leslie A. Horton, M.D., Ph.D. is Associate Program Director for the Psychiatry Residency.
+Dr. Leslie A. Horton is the Associate Program Director of the Psychiatry Residency at Community Memorial Healthcare.
 She is also the Lead Psychiatrist for the Ventura County Medical Center Inpatient Psychiatry Unit and is the Lead Psychiatrist for medical student education in psychiatry.
 Her prior academic appointments include Assistant Professor of Clinical Psychiatry, Keck School of Medicine, and Adjunct Assistant Professor, Department of Anthropology, University of Southern California, 2001-2008.
-Her prior professional activities include psychiatrist for the Los Angeles LGBT Center, 2013-2015; Medical Director, Anne Sippi Clinics of Los Angeles and Bakersfield, 2009-2016; and psychiatrist for Amanecer Community Counseling Services, Los Angeles, 2009-2013 where she provided psychiatric care to homeless populations in downtown Los Angeles.
+Her prior professional activities include psychiatrist for the Los Angeles LGBT Center, 2013-2015; Medical Director, Anne Sippi Clinics of Los Angeles and Bakersfield, 2009-2016; and psychiatrist for Amanecer Community Counseling Services, Los Angeles, 2009-2013, where she provided psychiatric care to unhoused individuals in downtown Los Angeles.

 Robert T. Rubin, MD, PhD

-Robert T. Rubin, M.D., Ph.D. is Director of Research for the Psychiatry Residency.
+Dr. Robert T. Rubin is a member of the teaching faculty for the Psychiatry Residency.
 He also is Distinguished Professor Emeritus of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA.
 His prior appointments include Chief, Department of Psychiatry, VA Greater Los Angeles Healthcare System, 2005-2013; Highmark Blue Cross Blue Shield Professor of Neurosciences and Professor of Psychiatry, Drexel University College of Medicine, Allegheny General Hospital Campus, Pittsburgh, PA, 1992-2005; and Professor of Psychiatry and Biobehavioral Sciences, UCLA School of Medicine, 1972-1992.

 Dr. Rubin received his MD degree from the University of California San Francisco in 1961, interned at Philadelphia General Hospital, 1961-1962, and completed his residency in Psychiatry at UCLA in 1965.
 He was LCDR, US Navy Medical Corps, 1967–69.
 He is board-certified in General Psychiatry.
 He is a Distinguished Life Fellow of the American Psychiatric Association, a Fellow of the American College of Neuropsychopharmacology, and a member of the Society of Biological Psychiatry, American Medical Association, Southern California Psychiatric Association, and Alpha Omega Alpha Honor Medical Society.